Overview of Dynamics 365 Remote Assist

 - Learn how to deploy Remote Assist, including how to assign licenses and set up HoloLens and mobile devices.

-- Learn how to deploy Teams on PC or mobile.
+- Learn how to deploy Teams.